The Last Man on Earth (1964 film): Release

+The film was released in the United States by American International Pictures on May 6, 1964.
+A dubbed version was released in Rome in 1964.

+Home media

+MGM Home Video, the current owners of the AIP film catalog, released a digitally remastered widescreen version of the film on DVD in September 2005.
+In 2014, Scream Factory released Blu-ray version in the Vince Price Collection II, which included six other Vincent Price films.

+Reception

 Although the film was not considered a success upon its release, it later gained a more favorable reputation as a classic of the genre.
-As of September 2021, The Last Man on Earth holds an 81% rating at the film review aggregator Web site Rotten Tomatoes from 26 reviews.
+As of March 2024, The Last Man on Earth holds a 79% rating at the film review aggregator Web site Rotten Tomatoes from 29 reviews.
 Phil Hall of Film Threat called The Last Man on Earth "the best Vincent Price movie ever made".

 Among the less favorable reviews, Steve Biodrowski of Cinefantastique felt the film was "hampered by an obviously low budget and some poorly recorded, post-production dubbing that creates an amateurish feel, undermining the power of its story", while Jonathan Rosenbaum of the Chicago Reader remarked, "Some would consider this version better than the 1971 remake with Charlton Heston, The Omega Man, but that isn't much of an achievement".

+Creators' response

 Among the film's creators, Price "had a certain fondness for the film" and felt it was better than The Omega Man.

 Richard Matheson co-wrote the film's screenplay, but was unhappy with the results.
 To keep receiving residual income from the film, though, he had to be credited, so he used the name "Logan Swanson", a combination of his wife's mother's maiden name and his mother's maiden name.
 Matheson said: "I was disappointed in the film, even though they more or less followed my story.
 I think Vincent Price, whom I love in every one of his pictures that I wrote, was miscast.
 I also felt the direction was kind of poor.
-I just didn’t care for it."
+I just didn't care for it."

+Soundtrack

+In 2024, Waxwork Records released the soundtrack as part of the Rob Zombie Presents series.
+It was pressed on coloured vinyl and housed in special packaging featuring artwork by Graham Humphreys.